movidius/ncappzoo/apps/live-image-classifier/readme.md

 ## Running the Example
 To run the example code do the following :
-1. Open a terminal and change directory to the realtime-image-classifier base directory
+1. Open a terminal and change directory to the live-image-classifier base directory
 2. Type the following command in the terminal: make run

 When the application runs normally and is able to connect to the NCS device, you will see a live feed from your camera with a virtual box drawn over the feed.
 Place an item/object within is box to see inference results.
+You can kit 'Q' or 'q' at any time to quit the app.